Back to California

 enhanced infrastructure financing district

-A special area where money can be raised to pay for important public projects.
+A special area where local governments can raise money to pay for important projects by collecting taxes from property owners.

 voter approval